SecretFoundation/SNIPs/SNIP-52.md

  - ✅ notifications are immune to side-chain attacks
  - ❌ clients must recompute their notification ID for every execution tx witnessed on the given contract

 In summary, TxHash Mode is more secure than Counter Mode, but comes at the cost of more work for the client (although the processing heft is likely neglible).
-On the other hand, with Counter Mode, clients are able to easily search tx history for missed notifications, and clients can bypass computing notification IDs all-together by querying the contract.
+On the other hand, with Counter Mode, clients are able to easily search tx history for missed notifications, and clients can bypass computing Notification IDs altogether by querying the contract.

 # Concepts